Housing, Eviction, & Food Support Newcastle — FAQs

 What areas do you cover?

-We're based in Newcastle upon Tyne, primarily serving the Inner West End, including Benwell, Elswick, Scotswood, and Arthur's Hill.
-However, we're expanding across Newcastle and the wider North East region.
-Membership is open to anyone regardless of location, and we're actively supporting members to build new branches in other areas.
+We're based in Newcastle upon Tyne, primarily serving the Inner West End: Benwell, Elswick, Scotswood, and Arthur's Hill.
+We're expanding across Newcastle and the wider North East.
+If you live in Gateshead, Sunderland, or elsewhere in the region, get in touch, as we're actively supporting members to build new branches in other areas.

 How do I volunteer?

-You can volunteer by becoming a member and getting involved in our weekly food distributions, eviction defence actions, housing campaigns, or community organising.
-Visit foodandsolidarity.org/volunteer or call 07393 101018 to learn about current opportunities.
-As a democratic organisation, all members can participate in planning and carrying out our campaigns.
+You can get involved by becoming a member and joining our weekly food distributions, eviction defence actions, housing campaigns, or community organising.
+Visit foodandsolidarity.org/volunteer or call 07393 101018 to find out about current opportunities.